 You can do this in Camden House between 24th August 2023 and 8th September 2023, in order to be enrolled before teaching commences.
 If we require further information, we will contact you either by phone or email and discuss this with you.
 You may be asked to provide further evidence before your enrolment is considered complete.

 What if I've changed my mind and don't want to enrol at University College Birmingham?

-- British or EU Passport, or
+- British or EU Passport

-- European Identity Card, or
+- European Identity Card

-- If you do not have a passport, please upload your:
+If you do not have a passport, please upload your:

-- birth certificate and
+- Birth certificate

-- another form of photo ID, such as a driving licence or proof of age card*
+- Another form of photo ID, such as a driving licence or proof of age card*

-- A non-UK/EEA passport and:
+- A non-UK/EEA passport

-- your Biometric Residence Permit (BRP) or
+- Your Biometric Residence Permit (BRP)

-- visa document or
+- Visa document

 - Home Office letter confirming your residency status in the UK

-- If you are an asylum seeker, please upload your Application Registration Card.
+If you are an asylum seeker, please upload your Application Registration Card.

-- If you don’t have any documentation to confirm your immigration status in the UK, University College Birmingham will ask for your permission to request this information from the Home Office.
+If you don’t have any documentation to confirm your immigration status in the UK, University College Birmingham will ask for your permission to request this information from the Home Office.

 - Please complete the following documents and bring them to your subject lecturer, including any additional uniform or equipment forms that are required for your course.

 The Financial Support team may be able to assist home students with additional costs of studying, such as equipment, childcare and travel.
 If you would like to check what funding you may be entitled to, and would like to apply for financial support, please use the links below.

 For any further questions regarding financial support, please contact the Financial Support team.

 Access to Higher Education - Computer Science

 Access to Higher Education - Social Science and Health